 nat Can Be Done If stified Factors to Consider For Justification and Eligibility Required Usable Unit of Work and Required Outcome Work Code a.
 Conduct Noise Compatibility Program Study (14 CFR part 150 Study) (1) The study and noise exposure maps must comply with the requirements of 14 CFR part 150.
 An FAA approved noise compatibility program study and FAA accepted noise exposure maps.
 EN PL NO b.
-Compatibility Plan Study (1) The noise exposure map (NEM) update must comply with the requirements of 14 CFR § 150.21(d).
+Conduct Noise Compatibility Plan Study (1) The noise exposure map (NEM) update must comply with the requirements of 14 CFR § 150.21(d).
 New FAA accepted noise exposure maps.
-EN PL NO (Stand-Alone Noise Exposure Map Update) (2) Per 14 CFR § 150.21(a)(1), the noise exposure levels must be based on forecast aircraft operations at the airport for a nat Can Be Done If stified Factors to Consider For Justification and Eligibility Required Usable Unit of Work and Required Outcome Work Code forecast period that is at least five years in the future beginning at the date of sponsor submission.
+EN PL NO (Stand-Alone Noise Exposure Map Update) (2) Per 14 CFR § 150.21(a)(1), the noise exposure levels must be based on forecast aircraft operations at the airport for a nat Can Be Done If d Usable Work JU stified Work and Code d Outcome forecast period that is at least five years in the future beginning at the date of sponsor submission.
 (3) The sponsor must submit the updated noise exposure map to the ADO for FAA review.
 (4) The FAA must complete the required notice and comment in the Federal Register (this is a requirement in 14 CFR § 150.21(c)) (5) The sponsor must evaluate the impact of the updated NEMs against the existing noise compatibility program (NCP).
 Note: This is not a complete update of the Record of Approval and NCP - rather this is an evaluation of whether the work items in the NCP are still valid.
 (6) The sponsor must submit the results of the evaluation to the ADO.
 The ADO must include the sponsor's evaluation in the grant file.
 (7) If, in the opinion of the FAA, the changes in the NCP impact are extensive, the FAA has the option to require an update to the NCP. c.
-Conduct Noise Compatibility Plan Study (1) The compatible land use planning is for an area around a large or medium hub airport.
-An FAA accepted (and airport approved) EN PL NO (Compatible Land Use Plan by State and Local Governments per 49 USC § 47141) (2) The airport has not submitted an airport noise compatibility program to the FAA under 14 CFR part 150, or has not updated its approved noise compatibility program within the preceding 10 years. compatible land use plan with a capital improvement plan containing the plan measures.
+Conduct Noise Compatibility Plan Study is for an area around a large or (and airp medium hub airport. approved d) (Compatible Land Use Plan by State and Local Governments per 49 USC § 47141) airport noise compatibility program to the EAA under 14 CEP part 150 ble land use in a capital ment plan ing the plan iss.
 (3) The state or local government sponsor and airport have entered into a written agreement to prepare the compatible land use plan cooperatively (prior to the grant being issued).